UPDATED 11/21/2020 More resources added

 Japanese Style Originator

-EDIT 4/19/20 One useful trick I’ve found in studying any topic is to get a blank notebook or Word file and jot down any info in it that you find highly useful in your life.
+One useful trick I’ve found in studying any topic is to get a blank notebook or Word file and jot down any info in it that you find highly useful in your life.
 Put things into this notebook that you want to refer back to at a later date.
 For instance, if you are studying herbalism, write down formulas that worked for a sore throat, your favorite way of making a tincture, and so on.
 If you are studying physics or math, write down your favorite applications of a specific formula or concept.
 Write down how you apply the knowledge you learn in a useful manner.
 Only put things into this notebook that you want to keep with you for your whole life.
 Then one day your notebook can be a family heirloom or contribute to a scientific breakthrough.
 Get a notebook like this for every subject you study even if you don’t think you’ll use it.
 You probably will.

-EDIT 8/28/20 I forgot to mention something important.
-Merely reading and rote memorizing things is a sure way to learn nothing at all.
+Another useful trick: merely reading and rote memorizing things is a sure way to learn nothing at all.
 So don’t just read a book and forget it a few years later.
 If its information is valuable then put it to use somehow in your life.
 Try out the things it recommends.
 If there are recipes, follow them.
 If the information opens new possibilities, experiment with them.
 Put the book’s ideas to the test to see if they are worth anything.
 If this yields fruit, consider writing it down in the notebook for that subject so you don’t forget.

 If you do need to rote memorize (and you will), then give yourself incentive for why you should.
-When I was in school it was impossible for me to figure it out but now I can (thankfully) tell you why you need to know the following, with specifics:
+When I was in school it was impossible for me to figure it out but now I can thankfully tell you why you need to know the following, with specifics:

 Everything: Freedom!
 Power!
 If you like to not get stepped on in life then learning things helps.
 If you only knew how many crimes are committed and never found out just because the targets are uninformed.

-Self-Care: This covers everything that parents teach their kids, street smarts, survival skills, defending personal boundaries, thinking for yourself, memorized public service announcements, and so on and so forth.
+Self-Care: This covers everything that parents teach their kids, street smarts, survival skills, adulting, defending personal boundaries, thinking for yourself, memorized public service announcements, and so on and so forth.
 Long story short if you want to survive you gotta learn this and actually do what you’ve learned (lot of people currently forgetting the latter, wow i love 2020).

 Psychology and Therapy: Everything you do in life, your success, failure, enjoyment of life, choices, lifestyle, all of it – relies entirely on your mental state.
 Learning how your mind works gives you an incredible amount of freedom and power.
 Also it’s pretty important to like yourself enough to not engage in high-risk or self-destructive behavior so you don’t ruin your freaking life.
 Not being dogmatic here, I’ve just… ahem… made some mistakes in life myself.